OPLSPotentialBuilder

 Returns:

-Whether or not bond inversion terms are included in the potential set.
+Whether bond inversion terms are included in the potential set.

 Return type: